JJZhang97/STARS-Suggestion/README.md

-Introduction
+Introduction:
 This is script is created for students studying in Singapore's Nanyang Technological University.
 There's this thing called the STARWARS where students have to fight to register for their courses.
 Every second matters.
 There are times when you failed to register for some of your courses during STARWARS, even after loading all 3 saved plans.
 What do you do?
 Panic and randomly try out every single option of the course and pray that they succeed without clashing with your already registered courses?
 Hence this script is written for you to overcome that situation.

-How to use the script
+How to use the script:
 1. run the script
 2. you will be asked to enter the courses you want to register
 3. you will then enter the main menu, which you will be greeted with 7 options: